 — Fuel-saving hybrid vehicles will probably peak at roughly 3 percent of the total U.S. market by 2010, says a new study from the forecasting arm of J.D.
 Power and Associates, according to the Akron Beacon Journal.

-J.D.
+Roughly 88,000 hybrids were sold in the United States in 2004, accounting for about one-half of 1 percent of total vehicle sales.J.D.
 Power expects the number of models to expand to 38 by 2011 — 17 cars and 21 trucks and sport/utility vehicles — but that sales will plateau that year at about 535,000, or roughly 3 percent of the U.S. market, largely because the vehicles cost $3,000 to $4,000 more than comparable non-hybrid vehicles.
 Another factor will be competing technologies such as more fuel-efficient gasoline and diesel options that will be available after 2006.